stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/15-scale-app/scale-app.md

 1. Save and run `tilt up` at the root of your directory.
 Hit the space bar and the browser with `TILT` logs will be shown.
 If everything is green then the changes will be deployed on the cluster.

-    Let's now test our pod autoscaler, to do this we want to fire lots of load on the API of review microservice.
-This should trigger an autoscaling event due to the increased load on the pods. [hey](https://github.com/rakyll/hey) is simple load testing tool that can be run from the command line that will fire lots of load at our endpoint:
+    Let's now test our pod autoscaler, to do this we want to fire lots of load on the API of the `review` microservice.
+This should trigger an autoscaling event due to the increased load on the pods. [hey](https://github.com/rakyll/hey) is a simple load testing tool that can be run from the command line that will fire lots of load at our endpoint:

 1. Run the following command in your terminal.